XOWithSauce/schedule-cartelenforcer/README.md

 > **Note:** The **config.json** and **default.json** files will get created automatically in the `Mods/CartelEnforcer/` directory if they are missing.

 ---

-### Contribute

-You can contribute, build from the source, or verify the integrity of this mod on [GitHu